-A multinodular goitre is common and usually does not need an operation unless you have problems with swallowing and/or breathing or if the goitre is unsightly.
-It is rare to find cancer in a multinodular goitre, but if the thyroid gland is growing rapidly or one or more of nodules raises concern following investigation, then surgery may also be recommended.
+A multinodular goitre is common and usually does not need an operation unless you have problems with swallowing and/or breathing or if you feel the goitre is unsightly.
+If the thyroid gland is growing rapidly or one or more of nodules raises concern following investigation, then surgery may also be recommended.

 - Diffuse goitre